apache/nifi-minifi-cpp/CONTRIB.md

 - Use UPPER_SNAKE_CASE for constants
 - Filenames are typically class names or a description of the contents in UpperCamelCase
 - If a class is imitating something from STL, boost or similar, then STL-style lower_snake_case is used for naming the class.
-UpperSnakeCase is used for most classes, in line with the Google Style Guide.
+UpperCamelCase is used for most classes, in line with the Google Style Guide.
 - Prefer `#pragma once` over include guards
 - Forward declarations are OK
 - Using-directives (`using namespace foo`) are discouraged, except for user-defined literal namespaces